kawogi/minetest/doc/compiling/README.md

-        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SPATIAL=ON          - Build with LibSpatial; Speeds up AreaStores ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system
+        RelWithDebInfo         - Release build with debug information MinSizeRel             - Release build with -Os passed to compiler to make executable as small as possible ENABLE_GETTEXT=ON          - Build with Gettext; Allows using translations ENABLE_SOUND=ON            - Build with OpenAL, libogg & libvorbis; in-game sounds ENABLE_SYSTEM_GMP=ON       - Use GMP from system (much faster than bundled mini-gmp) ENABLE_SYSTEM_JSONCPP=ON   - Use JsonCPP from system